gravity-group/gravity-group.github.io/about.md

 ## Research Interests

 We are broadly interested in various topics related to **gravitational and Quantum theory**, in particular we enjoyed working on
-- Noise Modeling for space-borne gravitational wave detectors
+- **Noise Modeling for space-borne gravitational wave detectors**
+- the orbital system
+- the laser ranging system
+- the inertial sensing system
-- Clock system in TianQin's mission
+- noise reduction scheme and signal extractional **Clock system in TianQin's mission**
-- test of gravity theory using 'TianQin' dector
+- **test of gravity theory using 'TianQin' dector**
-- test of general relativity using atom interfeometry technique
+- **test of general relativity using atom interfeometry technique**

 ### Welcome to Join our Research